paulinaljy/Assignment6/README.md

 The ControlBoard class can be found: src/cs3500/pawnsboard/strategy/ControlBoard.java The BlockOpponent class can be found: src/cs3500/pawnsboard/strategy/BlockOpponent.java The Move class can be found: src/cs3500/pawnsboard/strategy/Move.java

+The ModelActions interface can be found: src/cs3500/pawnsboard/model/ModelActions.java

+The GamePlayer interface can be found: src/cs3500/pawnsboard/player/GamePlayer.java The HumanPlayer class can be found: src/cs3500/pawnsboard/player/HumanPlayer.java The MachinePlayer class can be found: src/cs3500/pawnsboard/player/MachinePlayer.java

+The PawnsBoardBuilder class can be found: src/cs3500/pawnsboard/model/PawnsBoardBuilder.java

 The PawnsBoard (textual view main method) can be found: src/cs3500/pawnsboard/PawnsBoard.java The PawnsBoardGame (GUI view main method) can be found: src/cs3500/pawnsboard/PawnsBoardGame.java